DavidS-Repo/SkyGridx/README.md

 - **/gclogsoff** (turns off growth control logs)
 - **/pregen** (Pregenerates the overworld, nether and end)
 - **/pregenoff** (Turns of pregeneration process)
+- **/patch** (Patch files to update materials and entities to newest version, if you update the plugin from an old version)

 # Config: